 “We loved the history of the home, and the southern facing wall of windows looking out to hundreds of acres of protected open land and Joshua Tree National Park.”

-Sara describes their aesthetic as "natural and bohemian"—with a particular focus on the laid-back vibes of boho style.
+Sara describes their aesthetic as "natural and bohemian"—with a particular focus on the laid-back feel of boho inspired style.
 "We wrote a book called At Home in Joshua Tree, where we describe, in detail, our four design mantras: Blur Indoor and Outdoor Space, Curate a Home That Enhances With Use, Design for Ordinary Experiences, and Always Add Plants (Real Ones)."

 Guided by these mantras, Sara and Rich designed the hacienda by considering their surroundings, and by "choosing materials and pieces that celebrate age and imperfection."